(What is Vegetable-Tanned Leather? Learn more.)

-The bridle leather should need less maintenance than the vegetable-tanned, but in both cases, we recommend conditioning the leather occasionally, especially if it starts to look dry, using the care recommendations below.
+Whether it's veg-tan or bridle leather, we recommend conditioning the leather occasionally, especially if it starts to look dry, using the care recommendations below.

-Cleaning Leather: If your leather gets dirty, clean it with diluted mild castile soap or hand dishwashing liquid.
+If your leather gets dirty, clean it with diluted mild castile soap (like unscented Dr. Bronners) or unscented dishwashing liquid.
 Dilute the soap/liquid at least 1:10 (it should not be sudsy), and allow to fully dry before conditioning.

 Keep in mind that conditioning leather usually darkens it slightly.
 Don't worry, this is normal.
 In fact, doing this several times in a row can speed up the natural darkening process that happens during aging and can also help you fine-tune the color match, if for example, you're trying to match an aged Brooks saddle.

 Want to know more about leather?
 We wrote a FREE "Leather 101" educational course.